A wealth of knowledge that will help you as an applicant, it’s recommended that you review all of this information.

-- English Courses Satisfying Pre-Requisite Requirements: Explains which English courses are able to fulfill SCCO’s prerequisite requirement.
+- English Courses Satisfying Pre-req Requirements: Explains which English courses are able to fulfill SCCO’s prerequisite requirement.

 - Expired Courses: Explains policy about prerequisite courses and the time frame in which they need to be completed.

-- Human Anatomy and Physiology Prerequisite Requirement: Human A and P can be offered in two formats, either combined or separately.
+- Human Anatomy and Physiology Prerequisite Requirement: Labs are no longer a requirement for Human A and P. Human A and P can be offered in two formats, either combined or separately.
 This FAQ both explains the various formats that are acceptable and how to determine if course content is acceptable.

 - Interview Etiquette and Importance of Appearance: Tips on what one should wear and how one should conduct him or herself on for the interview.

 - Online Course Policy: Online course policy with guidelines about how to choose an online course sufficient to fulfill the prerequisite requirements.